StevenBlack/hosts/readme.md

 `--replace`, or `-r`: trigger replacing your active hosts

-`--skipstatichosts`, or `-s`: `false` (default) or `true`, omit the standard `--section, at the top containing lines like `127.0.0.1 localhost`.
-This is `--useful for configuring proximate DNS services on the local network.
+`--skipstatichosts`, or `-s`: `false` (default) or `true`, omit the standard section at the top, containing lines like `127.0.0.1 localhost`.
+This is useful for configuring proximate DNS services on the local network.

-`--zip`, or `-z`: `false` (default) or `true`, additionally create a zip `--archive of the hosts file named `hosts.zip`.
+`--zip`, or `-z`: `false` (default) or `true`, additionally create a zip archive of the hosts file named `hosts.zip`.

 ## How do I control which sources are unified?